Henry Jennings: Departure and first captures in April

-Jennings in April 1716 set out from Bluefield’s Bay in Jamaica in his sloop Bersheba, along with a fleet of ships.
+Jennings in April 1716 set out from Bluefield's Bay in Jamaica in his sloop Bersheba, along with a fleet of ships.
 His intention was to fish the Spanish wrecks, moving up from the Isle of Pines to Florida.
-They left Bluefields on the morning of March 9, regrouping a few days later at Isla de los Pinos near Cuba.
-They rounded Cape Corrientes on April 2.
-The following day off the coast of Cuba, Bersheba spotted Sam Bellamy and Paulsgrave Williams, who were looting a ship.
-The two pirate captains and their crews abandoned ship upon the sight of Jennings’ four sloops British colors, fleeing sailing canoes.
-Captain Young, of the ship being attacked by Bellamy, expected Jennings’ to rescue him, but Jennings’ instead commandeered the ship and began moving it into bay to decide what to do with it.
+They left Bluefields on the morning of 9 March, regrouping a few days later at Isla de los Pinos near Cuba.
+They rounded Cape Corrientes on 2 April.
+The following day, off the coast of Cuba, Bersheba spotted Samuel Bellamy and Paulsgrave Williams, who were looting a ship.
+The two pirate captains and their crews abandoned ship upon the sight of Jennings's four sloops British colors, fleeing sailing canoes.
+Captain Young, of the ship being attacked by Bellamy, expected Jennings to rescue him, but Jennings instead commandeered the ship and began moving it into bay to decide what to do with it.
 In that process, his fleet encountered a large armed merchant ship flying French colors in a harbor, named the St. Marie.
 He dropped anchor with his flotilla of five ships out of sight and sent several men in to hail the French ship to assess what was on board.
-Jennings’, meeting with the other captains, declared he would attack at night so the Bersheba would not be sunk in a direct attack.
+Jennings’s, meeting with the other captains, declared he would attack at night so the Bersheba would not be sunk in a direct attack.
 Only Liddell voted against the attack, arguing it was piracy, as the St. Marie was a legal vessel.
-He was outvoted, with 23 of his crew joining Jennings' forces for the attack as well.
+He was outvoted, with 23 of his crew joining Jennings's forces for the attack as well.

 That evening, Bellamy and Williams hailed Jennings, meeting him for the first time and joining the force preparing for the sneak attack.
-After the successful attack, on April 4, 1716, Jennings questioned the French crew.
-The French captain later reported that Jennings’ crew "tormented" the French crew, forcing them to reveal where they had hidden 30,000 pieces of eight onshore.
-Jennings kept the St. Marie and appointed Carnegie the captain, giving the French captain Carnegie’s Discovery instead.
+After the successful attack, on 4 April 1716, Jennings questioned the French crew.
+The French captain later reported that Jennings's crew "tormented" the French crew, forcing them to reveal where they had hidden 30,000 pieces of eight onshore.
+Jennings kept the St. Marie and appointed Carnegie the captain, giving the French captain Carnegie's Discovery instead.
 Furthermore, Jennings forced the French captain to write a letter to Hamilton, absolving the attackers of wrongdoing.